mike99mac/mariacmdb/README.md

 sudo cp ~/mariacmdb/mariacmdb.conf /etc
 ```

 - Modify the values if desired.
-The root password must be set later in mariadb.
+Set the root password to the value used earlier in mariadb.

 ```
 sudo vi /etc/mariacmdb.conf